 You can then reach Praia do Guincho with a scenic bike ride or with Scott URB’s 402 or 415 buses.

 This little fishing village went into the spotlight back in 2011 when the American surfer Garrett McNamara set a world record on Praia do Norte for the highest wave ever surfed.
-The record has been broken again after a staggering 24-meter wave in 2018 and nowadays Nazaré is well-known amongst surfing enthusiasts worldwide.
+The record has been broken again after a staggering 24-meter wave and nowadays Nazaré is well-known amongst surfing enthusiasts worldwide.

 Even if the prospect of seeing big waves don’t excite you, there’s a lot more to uncover.
 With the stunning Atlantic ocean, traditional houses, laid-back atmosphere, and delicious seafood, Nazaré is Portugal in a nutshell.